 Sarah decided that starting up a boutique would be the ideal business.
 She enjoyed shopping and this would be the perfect opportunity for her to travel and shop for her boutique just like her friends did.
 She would also be able to shop without feeling guilty or frivolous because she was shopping to re-sell.

 He also advised her to walk around and ask some of the other shop owners about the business climate in the location.
-Sarah told her cousin that she did not think that would be necessary as it would be very tedious and as she did not know anyone who ever did that when they wanted to start a boutique.
+Sarah told her cousin that she did not think that would be necessary as it would be very tedious.
+She told him that she did not know anyone who ever did that when they wanted to start a boutique.

 Michael then advised Sarah to take N200,000 out of her capital and pay a consultant to conduct a feasibility study for her with regard to her business idea.
-Sarah gasped at the amount of money she needed to pay a consultant and told Michael that she did not think that such a waste of money was necessary.
-She would set up the store and employ her younger sister to work there as the sales girl.
-This would give her the freedom to pursue other business opportunities.
+Sarah gasped at the amount of money she needed to pay a consultant and told Michael that she did not think that wasting such an amount of money on a consultant was necessary.

 So Sarah went ahead and set up the business.
 She spent over N5 million naira on renting the space, painting part of the walls, installing wallpaper, air conditioning, shelves, hangers, lighting, various furnishings, and the cashier counter.

 Six months later, she realized that her sister was making some few sales but she kept coming up with excuses of why she needed to use the money from the sales.
-She also realized that the foot fall in her chosen location was extremely poor and that she was not sure she was going to be able to make enough sales to recoup her investment.
+She also realized that the footfall in her chosen location was extremely poor and that she was not sure she was going to be able to make enough sales to recoup her investment.